 - assist with locating whales for genetic sampling.

 Additionally, our researchers have been active on the management and conservation side of the issue through the NOAA Atlantic Scientific Review Group and past participation in the NOAA Large Whale Take Reduction Team.

 Monitoring data from our surveys have been used by management agencies to help in determining appropriate boundaries of critical habitats, speed zones, and other protection measures.

-Our right whale staff are world-class scientists who have been involved in research and conservation activities related to the species for more than 20 years.
+Our right whale staff are world-class scientists from across the United States who have been involved in research and conservation activities related to the species for more than 20 years.